 Analyzing course evaluations

 This notebook provides sample EDSL code for using a language model to analyze course evaluations.
-The analysis is designed as a survey of questions about the evaluations that we prompt an AI agent to answer, using a language model to generate the responses as a dataset.
+The analysis is designed as a survey of questions about a set of evaluations that we prompt an AI agent to answer, using a language model to generate the responses as a dataset.

 Create questions